zhampu/soc_tool_proposal/Proposal.md

 **Milan Tarascas**, graduated from Slade Arts School in London as sculptor and cello improviation player.
 [Milan website](https://www.milantarascas.com/)

-**Jani Purhonen**, graduated from Kuva and electronic music performer/organizer.
+**Jani Purhonen**, graduated from Kuva and electronic music organizer and performer.

 **Monika Czyzyk**, graduated from Kuva and interested in sound recording practices.